gatsbyjs/gatsby/docs/docs/modifying-a-starter.md

 ## Choosing a starter

 To choose a starter, first consider the functionality you need.
 Are you building an e-commerce site?
 A blog?
 Do you already know what data sources you'll want to use?
-Find a starter that fulfills your requirements by using the searchbar and filters in the [Gatsby Starter Library](/starters/).
+Find a starter that fulfills your requirements by using the search bar and filters in the [Gatsby Starter Library](/starters/).

 If you're not sure what to choose or want only the most essential functionality, try customizing either [`gatsby-starter-blog`](https://github.com/gatsbyjs/gatsby-starter-blog) (if you're primarily using this site as a blog) or [`gatsby-starter-default`](https://github.com/gatsbyjs/gatsby-starter-default).
 These official starters are maintained by Gatsby and are great options, particularly for your first Gatsby site.